wopjs/disposable/README.md

 ### DisposableStore

-A Disposable Store is a [DisposableDisposer][#DisposableDisposer] that manages other disposers and disposables.
+A Disposable Store is a [DisposableDisposer](#DisposableDisposer) that manages other disposers and disposables.

 ```js
 import { disposableStore } from "@wopjs/disposable";